 If you’ve ever gotten behind the wheel while feeling drowsy or just tired from the end of a very long work day, then you’re not alone.
 According to the National Sleep Foundation’s 2005 Sleep in America poll, 60% of adult drivers, or around 168 million people, say they have driven a vehicle while feeling drowsy in the past year, with about 37%, or 103 million people, actually having fallen asleep at the wheel!

 Drowsy driving crashes can result in high personal and economic costs.
-Plenty of drowsy driving incidents have even resulted in jail sentences for the driver.
+As a common cause of collisions, plenty of drowsy driving incidents have even resulted in jail sentences for the driver.
 Multi-million dollar settlements have also been awarded to families of crash victims as a result of lawsuits filed against individuals as well as businesses whose employees were involved in drowsy driving crashes.

 Which is worse: driving drunk or driving while you’re tired?
 The answer is that they’re both equally dangerous, and some studies have even shown that there is no difference at all between the two.
 Driving while sleepy and driving while drunk both have the potential to double your risk for a car accident.
 Sleep and alcohol may not seem like they have a lot in common when it comes to driving, but going 24 hours without sleep has been shown to be equal to having a BAC (blood alcohol content) of .10 which is over the legal limit for intoxication.
 Though driving while exhausted may seem relatively harmless, it has very serious consequences.